yazz/VisualJS/README.md

 ### TLDR
 <img src='http://damiaodias.typepad.com/.a/6a014e882a9af0970d01a3fcbe2289970b-pi' />

-Coils lets you build web apps using Clojure and relational databases, with SQL directly in the UI code:
+AppShare lets you build web apps using Clojure and relational databases, with SQL directly in the UI code:

     (defn-ui-component  my-todo-app   [app] {}